 “This is the first campaign of this magnitude that we have launched and we really hope our community will get involved,” says Sharon Colle, President & CEO of the FFB.
 “We encourage everyone who is affected by vision loss—individuals, family, and friends—to share their stories online with #More2It so that we can broaden the conversation about blinding eye diseases and the true impact they have on people.”

-For more information about the #More2It awareness campaign, please contact April Watts, Manager of Communications at firstname.lastname@example.org.
+For more information about the #More2It awareness campaign, please contact April Watts, Senior Manager of Events at firstname.lastname@example.org.